Republican Brad Little wins Idaho governor's race

 Jordan, a member of the Coeur d'Alene Tribe, grew up in a ranching and farming family in northern Idaho.
 She was elected to the Coeur d'Alene Tribal Council — the governing body that leads the sovereign nation — and was elected to the Idaho House of Representatives in 2014, where she served on the business, energy and state affairs committees.
 She resigned from the statehouse earlier this year to focus on her gubernatorial run.

-Both candidates have called for putting more money into education programs, though their approaches differ: Little would like to see school districts consolidate resources to reduce overhead costs, putting any savings into education programs.
-He would take the same approach for city and county highway districts.
-He's also a proponent of more career technical education programs and letting colleges and universities keep the sales tax generated on their campuses with the money going toward lowering tuition costs.

-Jordan notes that Idaho continually hovers near the bottom when it comes to national rankings of education spending.
-She would like to see an opt-in universal preschool program for kids, improved pay and incentive programs for teachers and increased opportunities for high school students to earn college credit.
+Jordan during her campaign noted that Idaho continually hovers near the bottom when it comes to national rankings of education spending.
+She wanted to see an opt-in universal preschool program for kids, improved pay and incentive programs for teachers and increased opportunities for high school students to earn college credit.

-Jordan says the funding for those programs can come from savings elsewhere — including some criminal justice savings from decriminalizing marijuana, and some savings from expanding Medicaid.
+Jordan said the funding for those programs can come from savings elsewhere — including some criminal justice savings from decriminalizing marijuana, and some savings from expanding Medicaid.

-Jordan represents some big "firsts" in the heavily conservative state of Idaho.
-She's the first woman to win her party's nomination for governor (though Idaho hasn't elected a Democrat to the top seat since Cecil Andrus almost 30 years ago).
+Jordan represented some big "firsts" in the heavily conservative state of Idaho.
+She was the first woman to win her party's nomination for governor (though Idaho hasn't elected a Democrat to the top seat since Cecil Andrus almost 30 years ago).
 If she had won, she would have been the first Native American governor of a U.S. state.